-The municipality needs to establish a set of organisational arrangements to -

-- institutionalise the participation process of all stakeholders; - effectively manage outputs; and - give affected parties access to contribute to the decision-making process.

-The Municipality should consider existing arrangements, use and adapt them if necessary, and avoid duplication of mechanisms.
+BCMM established a set of organisational arrangements in order to institutionalise the participation process of all stakeholders, effectively manage outputs, and give affected parties access to contribute to the decision-making process.
+The metro is continuously considering existing arrangements, use and adapt them if necessary, and try to avoid duplication of mechanisms.

 This section deals with the organisational structure and the terms of reference for each of the arrangements/structures.
 It is one of the pre-requisitions of a smooth and well organised IDP process that all role players are fully aware of their own and of other role players' responsibilities.
-Therefore, it is one of the first preparation requirements for the IDP process to ensure that there is a clear understanding of all required roles, and of the persons or organisations that can assume those roles.

 This section deals with:

-• The roles which the municipality must play in the IDP process in relation to the roles which external role players are expected to play.

-• The further specification of roles within the Municipality and the responsibilities related to that role in detail.
+- The roles which the municipality must play in the IDP process in relation to the roles which external role players are expected to play; and - The further specification of roles within the Municipality and the responsibilities related to that role in detail.